-Along with antioxidant and anti-cancer properties, monk fruit may also decrease inflammation and regulate your blood sugar[*].
-Much better than white sugar and brown sugar, which compromise your immune system and are linked with most diseases.
+Along with antioxidants and anti-cancer properties, monk fruit may also decrease inflammation and regulate your blood sugar[*].
+This is much better than white sugar and brown sugar, which compromise your immune system and are linked with most diseases.

 #3: Balances Blood Sugar

 Skeptical that a caramel sauce can help you balance your blood sugar?
-Let’s take a look.
+Take a look.